daniel-bogdoll/phd/README.md

 &nbsp;
 &nbsp;
-### ad-datasets: a meta-collection of data sets for autonomous driving
+### AD-Datasets: A Meta-Collection of Data Sets for Autonomous Driving
 02/2022 • Daniel Bogdoll*, Felix Schreyer*, and J. Marius Zöllner

 <img width="100%" src="https://user-images.githubusercontent.com/19552411/152450128-123a1c6d-08a9-4d89-9421-339c5a566552.png">